 Available on the album ‘Approved By’ via Captain Oi!

 SQUEEZE Take Me I’m Yours (1978)

 With A&M getting concerned that there were no obvious singles on their debut album, Glenn Tilbrook made the decision to hire “lots of synths and a bloke who knew how to work them” and then went about “pretending to be Kraftwerk”!
-A squelchy synth bass and lo-fi drum machine dominates throughout ‘Take Me I’m Yours’, whilst the highly processed guitar riff would bizarrely end up in VISAGE instrumental ‘The Steps’.
+A squelchy synth bass and lo-fi drum machine dominates throughout ‘Take Me I’m Yours’.
 THE DROYDS reworked it as a wonderfully deadpan, fully electronic interpretation, revealing it as the true slice of synthpop it was always destined to be.